labs-lv/sb8/README.md

 ## ![Speaker](/pics/speaker1.gif) PC-Speaker input
 ![PC-Speaker input](/pics/pcspk.jpg)

 This input was added for very old games that does not support any sound device except the PC-Speaker.
-It has an active filter in its audio path to round up the beeper waveform a bit and make it a little more pleasant to the ears.
+Its audio path has an active low-pass filter to round up the beeper waveform a bit and make it a little more pleasant to the ears.

 A signal from the motherboard should be connected to this input.
-A 4-pin header on the motherboard is usually marked as SPK or SPEAKER, but only the two pins on the ends matter.
+A 4-pin header on the motherboard is usually marked as SPK or SPEAKER, but only the two pins on the connector ends matter.
 One of them is usually named VCC or SPEAK+ or just +, while the other one can be something like SPEAK- or not marked at all.
 Use the included 2-pin cable to connect the first one to + pin on the card and the other one to S pin.

 If there is no speaker signal present at the output, please check its gain setting on the back panel of the card or try swapping the connected pins.